Read time: 4 minutes

 • Outlook for Mac for Office 365.

-• All the applications should be updated with the latest service packs, and it will provide the best user experience for Exchange 2019 mailboxes.
+• All the applications should be updated with the latest service packs, and this will provide the best user experience for Exchange 2019 mailboxes.

 Hybrid deployment with Office 365